ucam-department-of-psychiatry/camcops/docs/source/tasks/moca.rst

   - Old CamCOPS data will not be deleted, of course; the data are separate from the task.
 The task persists as a "skeleton" without actual task content.
+    Unlike most such tasks, you cannot even create a new "skeleton" (this would be too misleading).

 - See also alternatives, e.g. the :ref:`ACE-III <ace3>`.